dsych/licensed-mental-health-counselors-browser/README.md

 ### Contributing

 I just ask that you follow my loose intepretation of semantic commit messages.
 Just take a look at the commit log for examples.

+If you're working on a particular issue, make sure to comment on it so I can mark it as `in progress` and there's no duplicate effort spent.
+I'll remove `in progress` from issues that don't have any activity for 1-2 weeks, to free them up for others to work on (myself included).